Heart bypass surgery explained

 If you’re worried or have more questions, ask your doctor.
 They’ll be able to answer any questions specific to you and your surgery.

-Do I have to have heart bypass surgery?
+What should I do before heart bypass surgery?